 Inspections performed yearly include public assemblies (places where more than 49 people gather), schools, day-care facilities, residential care facilities, multiple-unit residential buildings, nursing homes and other institutional facilities.
 State law requires an annual inspection of multiple-unit residential buildings and of schools.

-Group A Group A occupancies are for the gathering together of people.
+Group A -- Group A occupancies are for the gathering together of people.
 The type of gathering determines the sub-occupancy.
-Read and print the checklist and view the video.
+Read and print the A Occupancy Check List and view the video.

-Group B, F, M and S B occupancies are Businesses; F are Factories; M Mercantile and S are Storage facilities.
-Read and print the checklist and view the video.
+Groups B, F, M and S -- B occupancies are Businesses; F are Factories; M Mercantile and S are Storage facilities.
+Read and print the B, F, M, S Checklist and view the video.